OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 Mountain Dwarves excel at building majestic structures that stand the test of time because of their unmatched stoneworking knowledge.
 Their magnificent architectural wonders, which feature enormous stone halls, complex carvings, and expertly carved pillars extending into their mountain homes' interiors, represent their deep connection to the mountains.
 Mountain Dwarves can easily navigate the underground tunnel network because of their acute eyes and natural ability to see in the dark.

 `Mountain Dwarves receive extensive training in combat from an early age and are fierce protectors of their ancient lands.
 They are fierce fighters who wield battle axes and powerful warhammers with dexterity and strength.
 They become fearsome enemies and staunch allies due to their sturdy builds and steadfast resolve.
-As such, they have abilities that enable them` <!--add copy here-->.
+As such, their abilities enable them` <!--add copy here-->.

 ##### Mountain Dwarf Traits